Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

     C-->>B: response
 ```

-> **Note** The pattern explored above needs to be extended to cover all data
+### Extending Beyond the Upsert

-> modification requests.
+The pattern explored above needs to be extended to cover all data modification

-For example, when a delete occurs, then there needs to be a command out to the
+requests.
+For example, when a delete occurs, then there needs to be a command
-cache to remove that deleted item (if it is present).
-New documents could be
+out to the cache to remove that deleted item (if it is present).
+New documents
-cached immediately, if that resource type is subject to caching.
-Updated
+could be cached immediately, if that resource type is subject to caching.
-documents need to be evaluated: if the natural key changed, and thus the
+Updated documents need to be evaluated: if the natural key changed, and thus the
 calculated MeadowlarkId has changed, then the old ID must be removed and the new
 one added.